 The book’s opening lines introduced a Pakistani narrator, Changez.
 Getting into the long monologue, his distant, formal language and tone, along with his slightly-concealed fury, added an edginess and, yes, a creepiness.
 There was also a maddening ambiguity in his musings where you never quite grasped whether he was pro or anti-America, pro or anti-Islam, what he was really reluctant about and, if he was truly a fundamentalist (based on the commonly-accepted post-9/11 definition), which particular principles was he most adhering to.
 Various incidents in the story heightened the ambiguity — how he described his pursuit of the American dream, his reactions to 9/11 and its aftermath, his post-9/11 FBI altercation, his growing perceptions of Western capitalism as a form of fundamentalism, etc. In fact, fundamentalism, as the key theme of the book, was explored and offered up in many different forms throughout for the reader’s interpretation and reaction — although hardly ever in its commonly understood and accepted religious form.

-All that said, the book version was a stirring account of a young Pakistani immigrant who loved America but failed to find within it his desired ideals of love, happiness and success, even as a dangerous sort of nostalgia for the country he had left behind gnawed at him constantly.
-His beautiful, well-off but emotionally unstable girlfriend, Erica (who, Hamid intentionally presented as an open avenue for readers to explore as representative of “Am-Erica”) turned out to be just as disappointing an object of his love as the country – spurning him for memories of her dead boy-friend and, eventually, getting admitted to a mental institution before disappearing altogether.
+All that said, the book version was a stirring account of a young Pakistani immigrant who loved America but failed to find within it his desired ideals of love, happiness, and success.
+And, all the while, a dangerous sort of nostalgia for the country he had left behind gnawed at him constantly.
+His beautiful, well-off but emotionally unstable girlfriend, Erica (whom Hamid intentionally presented as an open avenue for readers to explore as representative of “Am-Erica”) turned out to be just as disappointing an object of his love as the country — spurning him for memories of her dead boyfriend and, eventually, getting admitted to a mental institution before disappearing altogether.
 He was also then mistreated and spurned by the country he loved, causing him to lose faith in its capitalist fundamentalism.
 All this damaged his very sense of identity and, reluctantly, he turned away from his life in America and headed back to Pakistan and a career in academia.
 The story ended without much of an ending.
 You didn’t know what might have happened to Changez or the nameless American, despite the taut, suppressed, violent undertones throughout.
-For a book that was mostly two characters talking in a tea-shop in Lahore, Pakistan, this sort of cliff-hanger was a skilled literary feat that left me somewhat physically breathless.
+For a book that was mostly two characters talking in a tea-shop in Lahore, Pakistan, this sort of cliffhanger was a skilled literary feat that left me somewhat physically breathless.

-Whether you believed that Changez, on returning to Pakistan, became a terrorist, that the American he was conversing with was indeed a spy or that the ending was a serious altercation that took the life of one or both of them, based on how the book’s narrative unfolded, you never knew for sure.
+Whether you believed that Changez, on returning to Pakistan, became a terrorist, that the American he was conversing with was indeed a spy, or that the ending was a serious altercation that took the life of one or both of them, based on how the book’s narrative unfolded, you never knew for sure.
 Hamid wanted readers to explore their own biases and reactions in response to the many open questions his story raised.
 For example, why is it easy for us to assume, given the two characters’ situations and nationalities, that the Pakistani is the fundamentalist?
-Or, that there will be death at the end of such a meeting of opposites?
+Or that death will be the end-result of such a meeting of opposites?
 He described this, during a BBC World Service Book Club discussion as an intentional construct, where, if you think of the ending as a 2-beat note, he wanted to end on the 1st beat and leave the readers to interpret what the 2nd beat might be.

 As a more visual medium, a movie cannot but reveal in images that which words in a novel can effectively conceal or present as shadowy silhouettes.
-For example, where, in the book, violence is hinted at through the sudden metallic glint of a concealed gun, or the implied restlessness of the American as if awaiting someone – these things have to be visualized in the movie rather than just offered up in words.
-So, it is absolutely pointless, really, to compare certain aspects of a book to the movie adapted from it.
+For example, in the book, violence is hinted at through the sudden metallic glint of a concealed gun or the implied restlessness of the American as if awaiting someone.
+In the movie, these things have to be visualized rather than just offered up in words.
+So it is absolutely pointless, really, to compare certain aspects of a book to the movie adapted from it.
 These are two separate, though related, creations.
 It would almost be better to come to the movie with no knowledge of the book whatsoever.

 And the final two scenes with the two main characters were, perhaps, not as climactic.
-Changez gave a passionate eulogy for the friend, whom Lincoln had accidentally shot dead.
+Changez gave a passionate eulogy for the friend whom Lincoln had accidentally shot dead.
 And, by way of this eulogy, he rejected the very religious fundamentalism that he had been suspected of throughout.
-Lincoln sat in a hospital, recuperating from his wounds, and listening to the recording of the tea-shop conversation, ending with Changez’ words: “Looks can be deceiving.
+Lincoln sat in a hospital, recuperating from his wounds and listening to the recording of the tea-shop conversation, which ended with Changez’ words: “Looks can be deceiving.
 I am a lover of America.”
 A bit on the nose and rather unsubtly Hollywoodsian.
 An opportunity missed to go against the grain and leave some loose ends for the audience to mull over.

 If there is one part of the story I wish they hadn’t changed at all, it is that of Erica’s sub-plot.
 The movie version is very different, including the denouement.
 I did not see the need for these changes as they did not support the overall movie story better than the book version of Erica’s sub-plot.

 A few words about the main cast.
 Riz Ahmed has done some work related to 9/11 through his music and other films.
 So, while he brought that knowing sensibility to this movie, as Changez Khan, he offered up so much more with his haunting voice and that face that spoke even more volumes.
-Liev Schrieber, as Bobby Lincoln, the American undercover spy / journalist, did what he does best – become his character entirely, although, there wasn’t much for him to do in this particular role.
-Kiefer Sutherland, as Jim Cross, Changez’ boss at Underwood Samson, the consulting / private-equity firm, stopped just short of becoming a caricature of American capitalism, thankfully.
+Liev Schrieber, as Bobby Lincoln, the American undercover spy-journalist, did what he does best — become his character entirely even though there wasn’t much for him to do in this particular role.
+Kiefer Sutherland, as Jim Cross, Changez’ boss at Underwood Samson, the consulting/private-equity firm, stopped just short of becoming a caricature of American capitalism, thankfully.
 The only jarring note, character-wise, was Kate Hudson as the complex Erica.
-I cannot say whether it was a question of the writing and directing vs the acting, but, somehow, given everything that Erica represented in Changez’ life, the whole performance fell a bit flat.
+I cannot say whether it was a question of the writing and directing versus the acting but, somehow, given everything that Erica represented in Changez’ life, the whole performance fell a bit flat.

-And, a few words about the secondary characters.
-Having spent a number of years growing up in that part of the world myself, I found Nair remaining true to the sentiments of the people through her portrayals of these – the family members, corporate coworkers, university students, etc. Often, professional movie critics don’t pay much attention to these, but they are necessary foils for the main character(s) and help to bring out various aspects of the character’s story or traits, regardless of how brief their screen time may be.
-Incidentally, two of India’s finest actors – Om Puri and Shabana Azmi – who have both acted in Western movies – had small roles as Changez’ parents, but, as usual, they executed them perfectly.
+And a few words about the secondary characters.
+Having spent a number of years growing up in that part of the world myself, I found Nair remaining true to the sentiments of the people through her portrayals of these: the family members, corporate co-workers, university students, etc. Often, professional movie critics don’t pay much attention to these, but they are necessary foils for the main character(s) and help to bring out various aspects of the character’s story or traits, regardless of how brief their screen time may be.
+Incidentally, two of India’s finest actors — Om Puri and Shabana Azmi, who have both acted in Western movies — had small roles as Changez’ parents.
+And, as usual, they executed them perfectly.